What Jamie Saw

 What Jamie Saw is a 1995 novel by Carolyn Coman.

-Having fled with his mother and baby sister to a family friend's hillside trailer, nine-year-old Jamie Beauville lives an existence full of uncertainty and fear.
-He'd left home after his mother's boyfriend Van tried to throw Nin against a wall.
-Jamie will do anything to protect Nin.
-But if Van comes looking for him, he fears everything in his life will tailspin down to a point of no return.
+After fleeing with his mother and baby sister to a family friend's hillside trailer, nine-year-old Jamie Beauville faces a life full of uncertainty and fear.
+He left home after his mother's boyfriend, Van, attempted to throw Nin against a wall.
+Jamie is determined to protect Nin at all costs.
+However, if Van comes looking for him, Jamie fears that everything in his life will spiral out of control.

 In 1996 the novel won a Newbery Honor and was among the finalists for the National Book Award.